|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 2-3 cups leftover rice pilaf OR cold cooked rice
+2 to 3 cups leftover rice pilaf, or cold cooked rice

 In heavy skillet or wok over medium-high heat, heat olive oil.
 Carefully add the leftover rice pilaf or cold cooked rice and stir-fry for a few minutes to heat.

-Add salmon and frozen peas; stir-fry for 3-5 minutes until peas are hot.
+Add salmon and frozen peas; stir-fry for 3 to 5 minutes until peas are hot.
 Push mixture to sides of skillet or wok and add beaten eggs.